CrikoC/PHP_CMS/README.md

 1. create a database.
 Name it "cms" or give whatever name you like and also change it in the "includes/config.php" file.

-3. Import the provided database (it contains an administrator account that you should use to log in)
+2. Import the provided database (it contains an administrator account that you should use to log in)

-2. The database already has a user with admin capabitiles.
+3. The database already has a user with admin capabitiles.
 Just login with:

 username: admin

 password: administrator

 You can edit this account to your own liking or create a new one.

+4. Use composer to install the phpmailer package

 ***